calebthebrewer/sa.muel.be-hugo/content/about.md

 ## Who am I?

 Hi there, you can call me Sam.
-I am an IT student by day and software development tinkerer by night.
-I'll soon graduate so internships and job offers are welcome.
-My resume is available on [LinkedIn](http://linkedin.com/in/samueldebruyn).
+I'm a C# .NET developer by day and software development tinkerer by night.

 ## What do I do?

+I'm finishing my IT studies at [Odisee](http://www.odisee.be/Odisee/Sections/Odisee-About-us.html) as an intern at [RealDolmen](http://realdolmen.be/en).
+My internship is about cross platform mobile app development with [Xamarin](http://xamarin.com/).

 When I'm not reading up on the newest programming languages, development frameworks etc. I'm probably busy playing with them.
 My interests lie in (RESTful) APIs and cross platform apps.
 I especially like building complete SaaS solutions.